cloudfoundry/routing-release/README.md

 	bosh upload stemcell https://bosh.io/d/stemcells/bosh-warden-boshlite-ubuntu-trusty-go_agent
 	```
 - Install spiff, a tool for generating BOSH manifests. spiff is required for running the scripts in later steps.
 Stable binaries can be downloaded from [Spiff Releases](https://github.com/cloudfoundry-incubator/spiff/releases).
 - Deploy [cf-release](https://github.com/cloudfoundry/cf-release) and [diego-release](https://github.com/cloudfoundry-incubator/diego-release).
-For IAAS other than BOSH Lite, additional configuration is required for cf-release.
+For IAAS other than BOSH Lite, this release requires specific configuration for cf-release; see [Prerequisite Configuration of cf-release](#prerequisite-configuration-of-cf-release).
+- Configure a load balancer providing high availability for the TCP routers to forward a range of ports to the TCP routers.
+Choose a domain name for TCP and configure DNS to resolve it to your load balancer.
+See [Port Ranges and DNS](#port-ranges-and-dns).

-### Prerequisite configuration for cf-release
+### Prerequisite Configuration of cf-release

 If you use the BOSH Lite manifest generation script cf-release, and deploy the latest release of cf-release, the following prerequisites will be configured for you automatically.